tomarint/go-up/README.md

 ## Related Extensions

-If you are looking for a more streamlined way to navigate to the parent directory, consider using **Go Up Key**, which allows you to jump to the parent directory using keyboard shortcuts.
+If you are looking for a more streamlined way to navigate to the parent directory, consider using [Go Up Key](https://github.com/tomarint/go-up-key), which allows you to jump to the parent directory using keyboard shortcuts.